richcooper95/twenty-forty-eight/README.md

 ## Installation

-To install this command, clone this repo and run the `./bin/build` script.
-Follow the instructions there to access the `twenty_forty_eight` binary from anywhere.
+There are two steps to installing this command:
+  1. Clone this repo on your machine.
+  2. Run the `./bin/build` script and follow the instructions.

 ### Details

 For ease of distribution, the `./bin/build` script will use [PyInstaller](https://pyinstaller.org/en/stable/) to generate an executable specific to your machine.

-The build steps are fairly simple:
+The steps performed in `./bin/build` are fairly simple - it will:
   1. Create a disposable virtual env.
   2. Activate the virtual env and install dependencies.
   3. Run `pyinstaller` inside the virtual env to create the executable.